lukso-network/docs/docs/standards/introduction.md

 </div>

-Feel free to join our [LUKSO **Discord server**](https://discord.com/channels/359064931246538762/620552532602912769), and ask your questions in the [#standards](https://discord.com/channels/359064931246538762/620552532602912769) channel.<br/>
+Feel free to join the [LUKSO **Discord server**](https://discord.com/channels/359064931246538762/620552532602912769), and ask your questions in the [#standards](https://discord.com/channels/359064931246538762/620552532602912769) channel.<br/>
-Our team and members of the community look forward to helping you understand the standards.
+Our team and community members look forward to helping you understand the standards.

 :::

-## What do these standards represent ?
+## Introduction

-The **LUKSO Standards Proposals (LSPs)** represent the **main building blocks** of the LUKSO ecosystem.
-They can be used by people, groups and organizations to build blockchain-based applications along with the ability to maximize the user experience, allow more flexibility and interaction and open doors to hundreds of ideas that could be built on top.
+The current **blockchain experience** comes with many limitations, not necessarily because of the complexity but because of the broken infrastructure represented by the old underlying tools and standards used to operate on the network.

-These standards are translated into smart contracts code provided by **LUKSO**.
-They represent the **default implementation** knowing that in the future people could derive from these contracts and implement their custom logic.
+Change should start from the bottom to create a better user experience on the blockchain.
+Starting from the fundamental pieces, to then propagate to the top.
+Topics related to **identity**, **assets representation** and **smart contract interaction** require standardization.
+Such standards should be flexible enough to support and allow more potential use-cases in the future.

-> For the smart contract implementation of these standards, see the [Contracts Implementation](./smart-contracts/01-introduction.md) section.
+The following documentation describes the fundamentals of the standards and technical aspects of the LUKSO ecosystem.

 ## LSPs Foundation

-This section lists and describes the first ten Standards that represent the foundation of **LUKSO's ecosystem**.
+This section lists and describes the first ten Standards representing the foundation of **LUKSO's ecosystem**.

-They introduce new concepts like **blockchain-based accounts** (also-know-as **UniversalProfiles**), **Digital Assets and NFT 2.0**.
+They introduce new concepts like **blockchain-based accounts** (also known as **UniversalProfiles**), **Digital Assets and NFT 2.0**.

 :::note
 The standards are **order-independant**, they could be related with a **backward/forward** order.